 Diversity In Development: The Changing Face of Building in Boston

-Working as an equal opportunity developer has always been the right thing to do, but increasingly, it’s also become good for business.
-Development teams that accurately reflect the neighborhoods of their projects are more likely to win the trust of stakeholders and community groups, smoothing the path to approval from local boards and agencies.
-They’re also more likely to be connected to a wider range of vendors and partners and have a better understanding of racially divisive issues in zoning and urban planning, like the historic use of redlining to divide communities.
+Working as an equal opportunity developer has always been the right thing to do.
+Increasingly, it is also good for business.
+Development teams that reflect the neighborhoods of their projects are more likely to earn the trust of stakeholders and community groups.
+This trust can help smooth the path to approval from local boards and agencies.
+They also tend to connect with a wider range of vendors and partners.
+In addition, they better understand racially divisive issues in zoning and urban planning, such as the historic use of redlining to divide communities.

 To speed the diversification of the industry, major municipalities have imposed soft or hard requirements for DEI (diversity, equity, and inclusion) in the bids to develop public parcels.
 But as the Boston Globe’s Jon Chesto notes, those rules can only apply to city-owned land.
 However, Chesto has identified a new tool that cities are leveraging to influence private real estate transactions: the “Commonwealth Development Model.”
 This model presents a set of conditions for BPDA (Boston Planning & Development Agency) approval that would make diversity and inclusion a criterion on par with traffic and environmental considerations for agency permits.